jhead12/site1/docs/BUILD_FIX_SUMMARY_2025_06_21.md

 2. **WordPress Connection Timeout**: Added bypass mechanism for WordPress GraphQL in Netlify builds
 3. **Missing `url` field**: Added `url` field as an alias of `publicURL` for File nodes to maintain API consistency
 4. **Netlify Build Configuration**: Updated netlify.toml to use WordPress-bypassed build command
+5. **Missing Audio Directory**: Enhanced directory creation script to handle all required directories and placeholder files

 ## Changes Made